carleshf/carleshf.github.io/_posts/2019-06-27-get-path-mac.md

 ![Finder shows the location of a file or folder in "Where"]({{baseurl}}/assets/get-path-mac-01.png)

-But I find myself frequently needing to copy and paste file and folder paths and this option became tedious.
+But I find myself frequently needing to copy and paste a file or folder path and this option became tedious.

 So I *discovered* the `Automator`, an application that allows you to automate tasks.